Ujjwal-Dutta/RecoverAI-/RecoverAI-Revenue-Recovery/README.md

 ## ☁️ Deployment

-RecoverAI is designed to be deployed using Streamlit Cloud.
+RecoverAI is deployed using Streamlit Cloud.

 ### Deployment Steps

 1. Push the project to GitHub.
-2. Open Streamlit Cloud.
-3. Connect the GitHub repository.
+2. Connect the GitHub repository to Streamlit Cloud.
-4. Select `app.py` as the main application file.
+3. Select `app.py` as the main application file.
-5. Deploy the application.
+4. Deploy the application.
-6. Use the generated public URL to access RecoverAI.
+5. Access RecoverAI using the generated public URL.
 ---

 ## 🎥 Project Demonstration